-The fact is that it’s becoming almost impossible to lead a good life with a single income.
+The fact is that it's becoming almost impossible to lead a good life with a single income, let alone achieving financial independence.
 As inflation and unemployment rates rise, more and more mothers feel the harmful effect of this economic pressure on their families and the quality of their lives.

 So whether you are on maternity leave, taking time off to care for younger children, making great strides on your five-year plan, or just taking it a day at a time trying to hold on to your job - take action!
 Having a backup plan that can secure your financial independence is indeed the best gift to offer your children in the long run.